Writing Intensive English, Minor

 The Writing-Intensive English minor emphasizes deep understanding of purpose, genre, medium, and audience through academic study of the writing process.
 Writing students become self-aware, flexible, and empowered communicators as they explore creative, research and communication contexts that serve their personal and professional goals.
 Course offerings include rhetoric, linguistics, creative writing, professional and technical writing, journalistic writing and editing, and literature, as well as opportunities for peer tutoring and internships.

-The minor consists of six courses (18 credit hours), divided according to Groups I - IV, as listed below:
+The minor consists of six courses (18 credit hours).

 Code | Title | Hours |